MicrosoftDocs/azure-docs/articles/virtual-machines/maintenance-control-cli.md

 ---
-title: Maintenance control
+title: Maintenance control for Azure virtual machines using CLI
-description: Learn how to control when maintenance is applied to your Azure VMs using Maintenance Control.
+description: Learn how to control when maintenance is applied to your Azure VMs using Maintenance Control and CLI.
 author: cynthn
 ms.service: virtual-machines
 ms.topic: article
 ms.workload: infrastructure-services
-ms.date: 11/21/2019
+ms.date: 04/20/2020
 ms.author: cynthn
 #pmcontact: shants
 ---

-# Preview: Control updates with Maintenance Control and the Azure CLI
+# Control updates with Maintenance Control and the Azure CLI

 Manage platform updates, that don't require a reboot, using maintenance control.
 Azure frequently updates its infrastructure to improve reliability, performance, security or launch new features.
 Most updates are transparent to users.
-Some sensitive workloads, like gaming, media streaming, and financial transactions, can’t tolerate even few seconds of a VM freezing or disconnecting for maintenance.
+Some sensitive workloads, like gaming, media streaming, and financial transactions, can't tolerate even few seconds of a VM freezing or disconnecting for maintenance.
 Maintenance control gives you the option to wait on platform updates and apply them within a 35-day rolling window.

 Maintenance control lets you decide when to apply updates to your isolated VMs and Azure Dedicated Hosts.